Bookkeeping for law firms: Essential accounting practices for compliance & clarity

 State-specific knowledge is essential.
 Trust account rules vary by state.
 A bookkeeper familiar with California requirements may not be aware of the nuances in Texas or New York.
 Verify they understand your jurisdiction.

+Review your trust account reconciliation cadence, confirm you have individual client sub-ledgers within your IOLTA, and verify your bookkeeper understands your state bar's specific requirements.
+These three steps surface the gaps that carry the most risk.
 The accounting practices that protect law firms are not optional refinements.
 They are professional obligations that affect your license, your reputation, and your clients' interests.

 Trust account management, proper revenue recognition, matter-based tracking, and compliance documentation form the foundation every legal practice needs.
 Getting these right is not just about avoiding disciplinary action.
 It is about demonstrating the same standard of care in your finances that you bring to your clients' legal matters.